Liz Johnson (bowler): 2019 season

 On January 6, 2019, Johnson won the World Bowling Tour Women's Finals, a non-title event in which the finalists are based on performance in global events throughout the previous season.
 This was Johnson's first ever win in the event, having made the finals five previous times without winning.
 Since the rebirth of the PWBA Tour in 2015, this marks the first season in which Johnson did not win a title.

 2021 season

 The 2020 PWBA Tour season was cancelled due to the COVID-19 pandemic.

 On May 1, 2021, Johnson won her 25th PWBA title and 29th professional title overall in the PWBA Lincoln Open.
 She rolled a 300 game in the semifinal match, earning a $10,000 bonus in addition to the $10,000 first place prize.
+Johnson is the only female bowler to have multiple televised 300 games in PWBA title events, having rolled her first in 2001.
 Johnson led the 2021 PWBA Tour with 18 cashes in 20 events.

+PBA50 Tour/USBC Senior events

+In 2024, Johnson joined the PBA50 Tour, the PBA's tour for players age 50 and over.
+In her very first tournament, the PBA50 Bud Moore Players Championship on July 15–19 of that year, she became the first woman to make the championship finals of a PBA50 Tour event, finishing fourth.

+On April 13, 2025, Johnson won the USBC Senior Queens in her tournament debut, defeating Rina Sabo in the title match.
+Johnson is only the third bowler, after Sandra Postma and Anne Marie Duggan, to win both the USBC Queens and USBC Senior Queens.

 Style

 Johnson's bowling style is considered to be mechanically sound and consistent, not flashy.
 A 2005 bowling.com article stated, "If you were to compare Major League Baseball superstar Roger Clemens and his 95 mile-per-hour fastball to Tommy Jones' mega-hook power game in bowling, you could compare Johnson's game to another 300-game winner: Chicago Cubs pitcher Greg Maddux, who throws an 85 mph fastball but almost never walks enemy batters because of his pin-point accuracy."